 Minimizes Serious Falls

-This indicates the percentage of long-term patients who have experienced falls resulting in severe injury.
-Falls can happen for a variety of reasons, but high rates of major falls could be a sign of poor nursing care.
+This figure gauges the percentage of long-term patients who had a fall which resulted in serious injury.
+Falls can happen for a variety of reasons, but high rates of falls resulting in injuries could be an indication of poor nursing care.

 Minimizes Urinary Tract Infections

 In Augusta Health and Rehabilitation, 5.31% of Patients had UTIs